-Across the board waste disposal volumes were fairly consistent over the last three years.
-The department revenues are generated mostly through waste volumes and expenditures have been adjusted to compensate for the lower volumes.
-Until the economy improves it is expected waste volumes will remain flat with gradual increases with the improving economy.
+Across the board, waste disposal volumes were fairly consistent over the last three years.
+Department revenues are generated mostly through waste volumes and expenditures have been adjusted to compensate for the lower volumes.
+Until the economy improves, waste volumes are expected to remain flat with gradual increases reflecting an improving economy.